AllStarLink/ASL3-Manual/docs/adv-topics/sip-phone.md

 ```

-The above dial plan will allow your sip phone to dial your node number.
-This dial plan announces the extension number and the connecting node number.
-The orange highlighted lines can be removed if you do not want the announcement.
+The above dial plan will allow your SIP phone to dial your node number.
+In this example one should use *99 to enable PTT and # to disable PTT from the SIP phone.
+VOX is also an option for phone connections.
+When using VOX, one may want to mute the mic on the phone when not transmitting and unmute to transmit.
+VOX is enable by adding a 'v' to the rpt app line like this: "exten => ${NODE},n,rpt(${EXTEN}|Pv)"  This dial plan announces the extension number and the connecting node number.
+The lines with SayDigits and Playback can be removed if you do not want the announcement.

 The ${NODE} variable is defined at the top of extensions.conf and should be your assigned node number.
 See the following.